rentry/rentry.github.io/_posts/2024-03-08-jeep-catalog.md

 The summer of 2015 in the Beartooth Mountains was full of stories, and I do have a (very old) blog that recounts some of them, but those are for some other time (or a smaller audience).

-There are, indeed, more stories to tell about this particular trip, but I think I'll keep them to myself.
+There are stories within stories about this particular Jeep photo shoot, but I think I'll keep those to myself as well.
 I do hope that the team found their true base camp with one another, nearly 20 years later.

 ![Catalog of Jeep 2006 commander, grand cherokee, liberty, wrangler, with a mountain and tree lined river]({{ 'assets/images/2024-jeep-catalog-1.jpg' | relative_url }})